jamesmrollins/test_version_release/blue/session01/s01_learner/mtl_session01_see.md

   - The learner had choices, shared authority, control, and responsibility.
   - The learner learned from and taught others.
   - The learner had the support he or she needed.
-  - The learning was individualized.
-If there were standards for the work, the learner could meet them in his or her own way.
+  - The learning was individualized?
+If there were standards for the work, the learner could meet them in his or her own way?
   - It was fun or left the learner feeling good.
   - The experience helped the learner understand him- or herself.
   - The learner experienced success and accomplishment with challenging work.